What Do Flies Look Like?

 When Are Flies Most Active?

-Flies prefer temperatures between 80 and 90 degrees and are most active during the day.
+Flies prefer temperatures between 80 and 90 degrees, making Jacksonville the perfect climate and are most active during the day.
 Flies become inactive at night or when temperatures are below 45 degrees and can be seen resting on ceilings or around poultry houses and other surfaces as they wait for the sun and temperatures to rise again.

 What Attracts Flies?